shreya-nipanikar/Assignment/README.md

 2) Then to use this database type USE Conference_View.

 3) Then Create tables using create table syntax.
-For appropriate syntax see file SQLQuery.sql
+For appropriate syntax see file query.sql

 4) We then insert values using insert command.For appropriate syntax see SQLQuery1.sql,SQLQuery2.sql,SQLQuery3.sql